vadimkimmelman/vadimkimmelman.github.io/Publications.md

 # 2021

+Kimmelman, V. (2021).
+Acceptability judgments in sign languages.
+In G. Goodall (ed.) *Cambridge Handbook of Experimental Syntax*, (pp. 561-584).
+Cambridge University Press. [[preprint]](https://ling.auf.net/lingbuzz/004714)

 Kuznetsova, A., A. Imashev, M. Mukushev, A. Sandygulova & V. Kimmelman (2021).
 Using Computer Vision to Analyze Non-manual Marking of Questions in KRSL.
 In D. Shterionov (ed.) *Proceedings of the 1st International Workshop on Automatic Translation for Signed and Spoken Languages (AT4SSL)*, (pp. 49-59).
 Association forMachine Translation in the Americas. <https://aclanthology.org/2021.mtsummit-at4ssl.6/> (open access)

 Kimmelman, V. & J. Quer (2021) Quantifiers: Theoretical Perspectives.
 In J. Quer, R. Pfau & A. Herrmann (eds.), *The Routledge Handbook of Theoretical and Experimental Sign Language Research*, (pp. 423-439).
 Routledge. [[preprint]](\papers/Kimmelman Quer 2021 Quantifiers.pdf)